mahaocheng/Automated_ICD_coding/README.md

 # Automated_ICD_coding
-The code for our paper 'Automated ICD Coding Based on Word Embedding with Entry Embedding and Attention Mechanism(基于融合条目词嵌入和注意力机制的自动ICD编码)'
+The code for our paper 'Automated ICD Coding Based on Word Embedding with Entry Embedding and Attention Mechanism (基于融合条目词嵌入和注意力机制的自动ICD编码)'
-## Data Description
+## 1. Data Description
   Because the data is private, it is not available for public.
   Raw data is very large and complicated, so we should extract the text data that we need.
 The code for extracting text data is in the folder 'extract_data'.The text data includes 6 kinds of texts which have entry names (chief complaint, present illness history, examination report, first progress note, ward-round records, discharge records) and the label(ICD-10 diagnose code).
 All the chinese texts have been tokenized by jieba tokenizer.
 ```